niterain/neo4j-uuid/README.md

 [![Build Status](https://travis-ci.org/graphaware/neo4j-uuid.png)](https://travis-ci.org/graphaware/neo4j-uuid) | <a href="http://graphaware.com/downloads/" target="_blank">Downloads</a> | <a href="http://graphaware.com/site/uuid/latest/apidocs/" target="_blank">Javadoc</a> | Latest Release: 2.1.6.26.7

 GraphAware UUID is a simple library that transparently assigns a UUID to newly created nodes in the graph and makes sure nobody can (accidentally or intentionally) change or delete them.
+It also indexes nodes on their UUIDs.

 Getting the Software
 --------------------